prominenceai/deepstream-services-library/docs/api-source.md

 DslReturnType dsl_source_usb_device_location_get(const wchar_t* name,
     const wchar_t** device_location);
 ```
 This service gets the device-location setting for the named USB Source.
-A unique device-location is assigned to each USB Source on creation, starting with `/dev/video0`, followed by `/dev/video1`, and so on.
+A unique device-location is assigned to each USB Source on creation starting with `/dev/video0`, followed by `/dev/video1`, and so on.
 The default assignment can be overridden by calling [dsl_source_usb_device_location_set](#dsl_source_usb_device_location_set).
 The call will fail if the given device-location is not unique.
 If a source is deleted, the device-location will be re-assigned to a new USB Source if one is created.

 **Parameters**